-At present, due to the increase in security measures, families and friends are required to be registered to attend the March Out Parade by the Recruit.
-It is the responsibility of the Recruit to provide details of those attending.
-Please book to avoid dissapointment.
+Due to the increase in security measures, families and friends are required to be registered to attend the Recruit March Out Parade.
+It is the Recruit's responsibility to provide details of those attending.
+Please book to avoid disappointment.

 Family and friends who are not registered will be denied access to attend the March Out Parade.

 For the sequence of events for the ARC click here